timlau/rust_dnf5daemon/Readme.md

-# Rust crate to demo use of dnf5 dbus API-
+# Rust libraty to use the dnf5 dbus API-

-The code and is under heavy development and no way complete But can be used for inspiration on how to use the dnf5 dbus API
+The code and is under heavy development and no way complete or API is **NOT** stable.
+But can be used for inspiration on how to use the dnf5 dbus API

 (C) 2025 Tim Lauridsen